ejhigson/perfectns/README.md

 ### Getting Started

-PerfectNS works for Python 2 (>= 2.7.10) and Python 3, and requires the `nestcheck` module.
+perfectns works for Python 2 (>= 2.7.10) and Python 3, and requires the `nestcheck` module.
-To pip install PerfectNS and its requirements:
+To pip install perfectns and its requirements:

 ```
-pip install PerfectNS
+pip install perfectns
 ```

 You can check your installation is working using the test suite (this requires nose):